db-ui/core/source/_patterns/01-elements/buttons/_buttons.md

 #### HTML attribute

-You could set the different button sizes via the `data-size` attribute, the default is "medium" and is in that case optional.
+You could set the different button sizes via the `data-size` attribute, the default is "medium" and in that case is optional.

+### Width

+#### SCSS (recommended)

+Extend the width placeholders in case that you don't want the default (content-length sized): `%width-Full`

+#### HTML attribute

+You could differentiate the button width via the `data-width` attribute, choose value "full" for a button taking the whole containers width; the default is "auto" and in that case is optional.

 ## Usability